anovos/anovos-docs/docs/using-anovos/setting-up/on_google_colab.md

 !wget https://archive.apache.org/dist/spark/spark-2.4.8/spark-2.4.8-bin-hadoop2.7.tgz
 ```

-_**Note**: In this tutorial, we use Java 8 and Spark 2.4.8.
+💡 _In this tutorial, we use Java 8 and Spark 2.4.8.
 You can use more recent versions as well._
    _See the [list of currently supported versions](locally.md#software-prerequisites) to learn about available options._

 Next, unzip the downloaded Spark archive to the current folder:

 ```shell